DrRoach/Route/README.md

 ===

 Route is a simple and lightweight routing plugin that allows you to quickly use controllers and views without all of the extra bulk from MVC frameworks.
+It means that you can have nice looking URLs like '/news/7' instead of nasty looking ones like '/news.php?id=7' without all of the extra bulk or learning curve of mainstream MVCs.
 Better suited to front end websites with very little database interaction, route is simple to set up and easy to use.

 Getting Started
 ====